csirmaz-lit/Primus-Vittason/book.md

 “If so, we are forced to conclude that one soul is only attached to one body.
 How does it do that?
 What is the difference between human bodies that allows my soul to select my body?
 It appears fruitless to argue that some physical variation, like the DNA, accounts for this permanent link.
 This would of course fail in the case of identical twins.
 As we shall see, it is unclear where a body is, anyway, making such a link even more difficult to understand.
 And, in general, variations from person to person appear too small to control -- somehow -- something as fundamental as the identification of an external soul.
 It is, of course, no surprise that such arguments are doomed to fail, as they aim at explaining something supernatural in purely physical terms.

-“So why am I trying to grasp the human soul on materialistic grounds when it is clearly impossible?
+“So why are we trying to grasp the human soul on materialistic grounds here, when it is clearly impossible?
 Science, by the very way it accumulates knowledge, is only be able to know what is general, as it concerns itself with phenomena that are capable of being reproduced reliably and many times.
-Therefore science will never be able to account for individuality, which, perhaps, means that it cannot be expected to discover the physical difference between human bodies I referred to above.
+Science, therefore, will never be able to account for individuality, which, perhaps, means that it cannot be expected to discover the physical difference between human bodies I referred to above.
 To this I would reply that I am more than willing to acknowledge the existence of meta-physical phenomena but only if the subject at hand cannot be satisfactorily explained within the materialistic framework.
 When Napoleon asked Laplace, ‘Where is God in your theory?’ he replied, ‘I don't need that hypothesis.’
+Do we need it?
+Do we need the notion of the soul?

 “Having considered memory and cognition in relation to Entrapment, and, separately, the mind, we see that these are all rooted in our physical bodies.
 And so, if memories are recorded in the body, then it is unnecessary and unlikely that they are duplicated in the soul; if thinking is done inside the body, then it is unnecessary and unlikely that any thinking is done in the soul.